Paul Simms: Early life and career

 Simms spent much of his childhood living abroad in Pakistan and Saudi Arabia where his parents were school teachers.
 He later returned to the United States and graduated from Harvard University where he wrote for the Harvard Lampoon and was a part-time student security guard, often during the night shift.
 After graduating, he worked for Spy magazine from 1988 to 1990.

 Television

 He began his career in television writing for Late Night with David Letterman in 1990.
 Simms later wrote for the HBO program The Larry Sanders Show.
-He was the creator and head writer for the NBC sitcom NewsRadio.
+He was the creator and head writer for the NBC sitcom NewsRadio, a workplace comedy.
 More recently, he has directed and produced the HBO series Flight of the Conchords and the FX series Atlanta.
 He has contributed pieces to The New Yorker and also wrote a sitcom pilot, Beach Lane, starring Matthew Broderick, for executive producer Lorne Michaels.
 His production company is 343 Incorporated.
 In 2017, he signed a deal with FX.